Esther Edwards Burr: Death

 In September 1757, Aaron Burr Sr. died of a fever in Princeton.
-Esther's father, Jonathan Edwards, came to Princeton to be Burr's successor as president of the college, but died on March 22, 1758, due to complication following a smallpox inoculation).
-Barely a fortnight after the sudden death of her father, Esther also fell ill and died on April 7, 1758, after "a few days illness".
+Esther's father, Jonathan Edwards, came to Princeton to be Burr's successor as president of the college, but died on March 22, 1758, from complications following a smallpox inoculation.
+Barely a fortnight after the sudden death of her father, Esther also fell ill and died on April 7, 1758, after "a few days illness."
 She was seized with a fever, apparently not linked to her recent smallpox inoculation, which produced a violent headache and then delirium.
 Her sister Sarah believed it was not unlike the sudden fever from which her sister Jerusha had died.
 Esther's death left her two children, Aaron and Sarah Burr, as orphans.
 Aaron and his sister went to live with their wealthy maternal uncle Timothy Edwards in a cramped, crowded environment.
 Sarah Edwards, Esther's mother, died soon after in October 1758.
 Esther, along with the rest of the Edwards family, were buried together at the Bridge Street Cemetery in Northampton.

 Sarah Prince was nearly inconsolable by Esther's death.
-In her personal book of meditations, she wrote, "My whole dependance for Comfort in this World [is] gone...", and "[Esther] was dear to me as the Apple of my Eye- she knew and felt all my griefs..."
+In her personal book of meditations, she wrote, "My whole dependance for Comfort in this World [is] gone...", and "[Esther] was dear to me as the Apple of my Eye - she knew and felt all my griefs..."

 In popular culture

 Theatre and film

 Leslie Odom Jr. as Esther's son Aaron Burr in Hamilton.

-Aaron Burr Jr. is a feature character in the hit Broadway musical "Hamilton", played by Leslie Odom Jr. Aaron mentions his mother twice in the first half of the musical.
-Esther is personified by a female ensemble member during the song "Wait For It" when Aaron sings the lines "My mother was a genius" and "when they [Esther Edwards Burr and Aaron Burr Sr.] died they left no instructions, just a legacy to protect".
+Esther Edward Burr's son, Aaron Burr Jr., is a feature character in the hit Broadway musical "Hamilton."
+Leslie Odom Jr. originated the role.
+Aaron mentions his mother twice in the first half of the musical.
+Esther is personified by a female ensemble member during the song "Wait For It" when Aaron sings the lines "My mother was a genius" and "when they died they left no instructions, just a legacy to protect."
 Esther is also briefly mentioned in the song "Aaron Burr, Sir", when Aaron says it was his parents' dying wish for him to attend Princeton University.